Little0ne95/Linea-Pro-Rachel-v1/README.md

 lineapro-phonegap-plugin
 ========================

-## Quick start <-- this method currently only works on xcode build and not phonegap build
+## Quick start <-- this method is for xcode bbuild
 1. Make sure you have Cordova installed and not Phonegap.
 No idea why, but Cordova gave me less problems.<br>
 2. From command line.<br>
 3. cordova create HelloLineaproCitronium com.citronium.samples.hellolineapro<br>